joshgerdes/jekyll-uno/_posts/2022-06-05-turn-on-a-azure-virtual-machine-using-azure-automation.md

 | --- | --- |
 | Shutdown | Yes |

-Congradulations, the next time your schedule triggers, every runbook with the Shutdown tag will be started, according to your schedule, workday.
-If its a Public Holiday or a Weekend, the Virtual Machine will remain off - saving cost.
+Congratulations, the next time your schedule triggers, every runbook with the Shutdown tag will be started, according to your schedule, and workday.
+If it's a Public Holiday or a Weekend, the Virtual Machine will remain off - saving cost.